counteractive/incident-response-collector/README.md

 # incident-response-collector

-## Motivation
+## About

-Counteractive Security needed a simple, reliable, flexible collector of system data to support incident response, threat hunting, digital forensics, and other services.
-Our requirements led to changes that were too significant to fork an existing project or request a vendor feature.
+`incident-response-collector` is a simple, reliable, flexible collector of system data to support incident response, threat hunting, digital forensics, and other services.
+It currently supports Windows systems.

-There are great open-source tools like [velociraptor](https://www.velocidex.com/) that centralize similar collections, and much of what's done here has been done, or can be done, under other frameworks.
-If you need more than batch collections on a small number of systems creating a set of plain text output files, we encourage you to explore other options.

-## Design Priorities
+### Design Priorities

 1. Free (like beer and, when possible, speech)
 1. Human-readable output